 As with other tumors, diagnosing a phyllodes tumor

-A mammogram: The results will show a roundish mass with well-defined edges.
-In some cases, rounded lobes may appear within the tumor.
+The results of a mammogram will show a round mass with well-defined edges.
+In some cases, a tumor may have rounded lobes.

 Only a breast biopsy can confirm whether the mass is a phyllodes tumor.

 A biopsy involves taking tissue samples for testing.
-These tests provide confirmation of the type of tumor.
+These tests can confirm the type of tumor a person has.

-A doctor may recommend a core needle biopsy or an excisional biopsy.
-A core needle biopsy involves the doctor taking a sample through the skin, using a hollow needle.
-This may not provide enough evidence that the mass is a phyllodes tumor.
+If a doctor needs to test a tissue sample, they may recommend a core needle biopsy or an excisional biopsy.
+A core needle biopsy involves the doctor taking a sample through the skin using a hollow needle.
+However, this may not provide enough evidence that the mass is a phyllodes tumor.